 TOGETHER, REBUILDING LIVES

 757, 805 people served as Regulars in the British Armed Forces between 1991 and 2014.
-Thanks to newly published research from King’s College London and Help for Heroes we now know that at least 66,090 of these need our support either now, or will in the future.
+Thanks to published research from King’s College London and Help for Heroes we now know that at least 66,090 of these needed our support either then, now, or will in the future.

 Put simply, that means 1 in 11 will need a helping hand.

 We believe it is essential that these brave men and women know how to get support, if and when they need it.
 Alongside the Government, Great British businesses and other charities we are committed to working together to rebuild lives.